Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 Data retention

-- Apple Health data and Clinical Health Records are governed by iOS and Apple Health’s own settings, not by us.
+- Apple Health data is governed by iOS and Apple Health’s own settings, not by us.
 Revoking HealthKit access or deleting health data is done in iOS Settings → Privacy & Security → Health, or in the Apple Health app.

 Your choices and rights